 Can I Sharpen a Cobalt Drill Bit?

 You can sharpen a cobalt drill bit when it is blunt and dull.
 When you see smaller chipping and lower feeding rate with high heat generation, it is time to sharpen the cobalt drill bit.
 You can easily sharpen a cobalt drill bit when it is not coated by any material.
-If you sharpen a coated cobalt drill bit, its coating will remove, and its characteristics will reduce.
+If you sharpen a coated cobalt drill bit, its coating will be removed, and its characteristics will be reduced.

-When Should I Sharpen A Cobalt Drill Bit?
+When Should You Sharpen A Cobalt Drill Bit?

 • When your drill bits do not make clean, perfect holes anymore, understand that they are dull and require sharpening.